shelter pets in need

 Each order helps pets in need

-They are most especially good for folks who love cats and want one or two but can't seem to be around one without breaking into sniffles, sneezes, hives, getting itchy eyes, or even asthma attacks.
+They are especially good for folks who love cats and want one or two but can't seem to be around one without breaking into sniffles, sneezes, hives, itchy eyes, or even asthma attacks.

 Someone wrote that cats are angels with fur, and it’s very true.
 They are beautiful but mysterious and otherworldly.
 A person knows that their dog loves them.
 Their cat?
 Who knows?
 Who cares?
 The cat sticks around and is a source of pleasure.

 It’s also a long-lived cat and can live between 18 and 22 years.
-The Balinese cat shares another trait with the Siamese in that its vocal and demands attention.
-It loves to interact with its human.
+The Balinese cat shares another trait with the Siamese in that it's vocal and demands attention.
+It loves to interact with its humans.

 This small, frolicsome cat likes few things better than to be the object of its human's attention.
 It is affectionate and loves to play.
 Fetch is just about its favorite game.

-Most cat's fur has a total of three layers: a top layer of "guard hair", a middle layer of "awn hair", and a bottom layer of "down hair" make up the fur of most cats.
+Most cat's fur has a total of three layers: a top layer of "guard hair," a middle layer of "awn hair," and a bottom layer of "down hair" make up the fur of most cats.
 The bottom layer of the Cornish Rex is downy.
 Unlike other rex cats, this implies they shed far less hair and are thus less likely to distribute allergy-inducing proteins.

-Though some folks think that the Cornish Rex is a bit odd looking, it reminds other people of the sacred cats of ancient Egypt.
-It has unusual wavy fur, a head shaped like an egg, enormous ears and spindly legs.
+Though some folks think that the Cornish Rex is a bit odd-looking, it reminds other people of the sacred cats of ancient Egypt.
+It has unusual wavy fur, a head shaped like an egg, enormous ears, and spindly legs.

-They are a hypoallergenic breed and the lack of cat hair means that the Sphynx cat needs to be swabbed down once a week to cleanse the skin of the sebaceous oils that would otherwise be absorbed by fur.
+They are a hypoallergenic breed, and the lack of cat hair means that the Sphynx cat needs to be swabbed down once a week to cleanse the skin of the sebaceous oils that would otherwise be absorbed by fur.